Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Implementation details of our computational method

 \section{Implementation details of our computational method}

-We implement our method using a deep neural network, consisting of four (hidden)-layer subnetworks.
-The number of subnetworks varies between 204 and 3060, depending on the specific test instance and the level of discretization required for training of the subnetworks.
-We use the leaky ReLU activation function and the code adapted from the work of Han et al. (2018), carrying out the implementation using the Flux package (see \citet{innes2018flux}) in the Julia computing language (see \citet{bezanson2017julia}).
+We implement our method using a fully connected deep neural network.
+The number of subnetworks ranges from 204 to 3060, depending on the specific test instance and the required level of discretization for training.
+We utilize Leaky ReLU and GELU as choices for the activation function, adapting code from the work of \citet{beck2021deep}.
+The implementation is carried out in Python (see \citet{van1995python}) using the PyTorch package (see \citet{paszke2019pytorch}).\\ \textbf{Neural network architecture.} Fully connected neural networks with 100 neurons per layer.
+The number of hidden layers ranges from two to five, depending on the test instance.

-\textbf{Neural network architecture.} Four-layer fully-connected neural networks with 100 neurons in each layer; one input batch normalization layer with $\epsilon = 1e-6$ and momentum = 0.99.

-\textbf{Common Hyperparameters.} Initial state $x_{0} \sim U[-10,10]$; Batch size = 256; activation function = leaky ReLU with $\alpha = 0.2$; time horizon $T = 17$; the number of epochs is 1 and the number of iteration steps varies across different test cases, please see below for further detail.
+\textbf{Common Hyperparameters.} Initial state $x_{0} \sim U[-10,10]$; Batch size = 256; time horizon $T = 17$; the number of epochs is 1 and the number of iteration steps varies across different test cases, please see below for further detail.

-\textbf{Optimizer.} Adam with gradient clipping with max norm\footnote{We observe that the norm of the gradient of the loss function is generally less than 15 during a stable training horizon.
-Therefore, we choose 15 as the maximum norm at which we clip the gradient values.} 15.
+\textbf{Optimizer.} We use the Adam optimizer and apply gradient clipping for four high-dimensional test instances that admit pathwise optimal solutions.